ngneat/error-tailor/README.md

 <!-- prettier-ignore-end -->

 The `errors` config property takes a partial `Provider`, that should provide a `HashMap<string | (err:any) => string>` that is an object with keys corresponding to the errors name that you want to handle, and values that can be a simple string, or function that return a string used as error message to be shown.
+This function runs inside the directive injector context.

 Now the only thing you need to add is the `errorTailor` directive to your form:

 ```html